dummifiedme/TheNotebook/NotesVault/0 Inbox/SR Polity Lecture 6.md

     2. Provincial List
     3. Concurrent List
 4. Residuary powers with  the center --> viceroy.
-5. Since federation couldn't come into existence, ==Provincial autonomy was introduced==.
+5. Since federation couldn't come into existence, Provincial autonomy was introduced.

 ### Form of Government at Provincial government